- Home

 Sponsored content

 While death is part of life, knowing this usually doesn’t make loss any easier.
 Saying goodbye to loved ones is enormously difficult, and there’s no simple solution to process this type, or level, of grief.
-That said, finding meaningful ways to honour our loved ones’ memories can help alleviate feelings of loss.
+That said, finding meaningful ways to honour the memory of our loved ones can help alleviate feelings of loss.

-For a long time, visiting graves in cemeteries was the traditional way to pay our respects, but, recently, there’s been a shift in how some of us choose to remember those we care about.
-With increased focus on sustainability, many people are moving away from traditional burial practices, and instead looking for eco-friendly, personal alternatives – such as living memorial parks.
+For a long time, visiting graves in cemeteries was the traditional way to pay our respects but, recently, there’s been a shift in how some of us choose to remember those we care about.
+With increased focus on sustainability, many people are moving away from traditional burial practices and finding more eco-friendly, personal alternatives – such as living memorial parks.

 What are living memorial parks?

 Living memorial parks are green spaces that are used for services and remembrance.
-Some people choose to be buried in a living memorial park or have their ashes scattered or interred.
+Some people choose to be buried in a living memorial park, while others have their ashes scattered or interred.
 For friends and family, knowing their loved ones have been returned to the Earth can be hugely comforting.

 However, even if your loved one isn’t buried or scattered here, you can still honour them by planting a tree or putting a plaque on a bench.
 The landscapes are designed to offer a comforting space for peaceful reflection.
 There are walking trails with points of interest where you can spot wildlife, wooden sculptures, trees, and native flowers, all of which call GreenAcres home.

-At GreenAcres, each living memorial park looks different, but all are alive, breathing, growing, transitioning, and reborn with the changing seasons.
-Each park has five sections—woodland, meadow, lawn, orchard, and garden—all offering different options for burials, ashes, and special dedications.
+At GreenAcres, each living memorial park is different, but all are alive, breathing, growing, transitioning, and reborn with the changing seasons.
+Each park has five sections – woodland, meadow, lawn, orchard, and garden – all offering different options for burials, ashes, and special dedications.
 Memorials can be tailored to your wishes, and there are choices for all budgets.

 Home to trees, flowers, birds, and butterflies, woodlands provide a tranquil solace from grief, while meadows are crossed with paths so you can enjoy walks among wildflowers.
 The lawns are beautiful, manicured stretches of grass where you can sit in quiet solitude, while orchards are lined with blossom- and fruit-filled trees.
 Gardens provide a more private place to relax and remember.

-Because there’s lots of variety, you can choose the environment that would be most meaningful to both you and your loved one.
-Perhaps you enjoyed taking quiet woodland walks together, or reflecting quietly on pretty park benches.
-Maybe your loved one enjoyed pottering around in the garden.
-Whatever spot you choose, visiting offers you a beautiful, peaceful spot to remember the person you love.
+Because there’s lots of variety, you can choose the environment that would be most meaningful to you and your loved one.
+Perhaps you enjoyed taking quiet woodland walks together or reflecting quietly on pretty park benches.
+Maybe your loved one enjoyed pottering in the garden.
+Whatever spot you choose, visiting offers you a beautiful, peaceful place to remember the person you love.

 The benefits of living memorial parks